OMNIALowCode/omniadocs/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Implemented enhancements:

 - Improved performance on queries to OMNIA Database
-- Swagger: Regorganize endpoints into logical groups
+- Swagger: Reorganize endpoints into logical groups
 - Management: Add filters and sorting to _API Clients_, _Connectors_ and _Authentication Providers_ Lists
 - Modeling: Set a range of valid values (minimum and/or maximum values) on Integer, Decimal and Date attributes